chrispenny/silverstripe-dataobject-to-fixture/README.md

 - The public API will not change.
 There will still be a service with those 3 main methods.

-I would not recommend that you use this module (at this stage) for any application critical features, but I **would** recommend that you use it as a developer tool (to help you write your own fixtures, either for tests, or to be used with Populate).
+I would not recommend that you use this module (at this stage) for any application critical features, but I **would** recommend that you use it as a developer tool (EG: to help you write your own fixtures, either for tests, or to be used with Populate).

 ## Dev task

-A dev task can be found at `/chrispenny/silverstripe-data-object-to-fixture`.
+A dev task can be found at `/dev/tasks/generate-fixture-from-dataobject`.

 This task will allow you to generate a fixture (output on the screen for you to copy/paste) for any DataObject that you have defined in your project.